 Get recommendations from family and friends or from other health care providers.

-When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with painful conditions
+When you contact a physical therapy clinic for an appointment, ask about the physical therapist's experience in helping people with a meniscal tear.

-The following articles provide some of the best scientific evidence for the treatment of Tarsal Tunnel Syndrome.
-The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
-The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.
+The following articles provide some of the best scientific evidence related to physical therapy treatment of meniscal injuries.
+The articles report recent research and give an overview of the standards of practice for treatment both in the United States and internationally.
+The article titles are listed by year and are linked either to a PubMed* abstract of the article or to free access of the full article, so that you can read it or print out a copy to bring with you to your health care provider.

 *PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine’s MEDLINE database.

-Acknowledgements: Joseph Brence, PT, DPT, FAAOMPT, COMT, DAC.
-Reviewed by the MoveForwardPT.com editorial board.
+Authored by Christopher Bise, PT, DPT, MS. Reviewed by the MoveForwardPT.com editorial board.